fragaria/ella-listingex/README.rst

 Sometimes, this does not meet the site's requirements.
 Very often, it is demanded, that first page should be somehow different, e.g. list one more article that is rendered in different style (like leading article).
-This is unfortunately not available with default Ella.
+This is unfortunately not possible to do without hackish workarounds in default Ella.

 How to use this
 ===============